Traditional Golden Milk Made Into a Creamy Custard.

-The color is vibrant and fresh, the flavor is earthy and spicy and not too sweet.
+The color of this custard is vibrant and fresh, the flavor is earthy, spicy, and not too sweet.
 It’s a great way to add healthy fats into your diet with the added benefit of anti-inflammatory turmeric.

 Bake this custard in small clear glass jars to really enjoy the color.

-Preheat your oven to 300°.
-Bring a medium size pan of water to a low boil.
+- Preheat your oven to 300°F. Bring a medium size pan of water to a low boil.

-Prepare 6 small (4-6 ounce) pots, ramekins or jars for baking by setting them inside a high sided baking dish.
+- Prepare six small 4- to 6-ounce pots, ramekins, or jars for baking by setting them inside a high-sided baking dish.
 I use a pyrex casserole pan.

-If your pots have lids you can cover each one but I baked mine uncovered.
-Bake the custard for 30-35 minutes or just until set.
+- If your pots have lids you can cover each one but I baked mine uncovered.
+Bake the custard for 30 to 35 minutes or just until set.
 They should jiggle a bit in the middle but not be liquid.